95

 Austria often flies under the radar in quality of life discussions, but the data tells a compelling story.
 Vienna has been ranked the most livable city in the world by the Economist Intelligence Unit multiple years running.
 The public transit system is exceptional — Vienna's annual transit pass costs just EUR 365.
 Healthcare is universal and high-quality, and the education system is well-funded.

 The natural environment is stunning, with Alpine landscapes that offer year-round outdoor recreation.
 Cultural life — music, art, architecture — is deeply embedded in daily life, not just a tourist attraction.
 Safety is high, corruption is low, and the economy is stable.
 Austria offers much of what Switzerland does at a noticeably lower cost of living.
-Explore Austria's full profile.
+Explore Austria's full profile, or read our complete guide to moving to Austria.

 Japan — Safety and Longevity